 In tackling global warming, a comprehensive legislative and policy framework relating to climate action has been developed in Ireland over the past number of years.
 These provisions seek to ensure that climate considerations are fully integrated into spatial plans such as the Longford Local Area Plan.
-As per the pNational Planning Framework and National Strategic Outcome (NSO 8) is the need to initiate a transition to a low carbon and resilient society.
-The Regional Spatial and Economic Strategy for the Region includes Climate Action as one of the three key principles of the RSES.
-As indicated in '7.9 Climate Change' of the RSES Climate change will have diverse and wide-ranging impacts on the Eastern and Midland Region's environment, society and economic development, including managed and natural ecosystems, water resources, agriculture, food security and bioeconomy, human health and coastal zones.
-Figure 7.4 Climate Strategy of the RSES indicates the regional climate strategy and best practice approach (see below).

-Whilst the primary long- term goal is to achieve net zero emissions by 2050, recent policy developments reflect a widespread acceptance that climate change is happening now, and the associated impacts of same giving added urgency to the increasing emphasis of plans integrating mitigation7 and adaptation8 measures.
-As such, climate change is therefore, one of the cross-cutting principles of this Plan.
+As per the National Planning Framework and National Strategic Outcome (NSO 8) is the need to initiate a transition to a low carbon and resilient society.
+Whilst the primary long-term goal is to achieve net zero emissions by 2050 (Climate Action Plan, 2019), recent policy developments reflect a widespread acceptance that climate change is happening now, and the associated impacts of same giving added urgency to the increasing emphasis of plans integrating mitigation and adaptation measures.
+In this regard, County Longford's Climate Adaptation Strategy 2019 has provided a critical point of reference in preparing this plan.
+As such this is therefore one of the cross-cutting principles of this Plan.